samuelrknight/cbfreceptors/README.md

 - [saved_nulls](data/saved_nulls/) contains the null maps saved from 1. parcellate_maps_and_generate_nulls.

 ### `figures`
-Contains figures generated through the above code.
+The [figures](figures/) folder contains figures generated through the above code.

 brain render figures were generated through code in python by first extracting each ROI in MNI space using [nibabel](https://nipy.org/nibabel/) and then converted to a mesh using [nii2mesh](https://github.com/neurolabusc/nii2mesh).
 Values for each ROI were input from .csv files finally each combined image was rendered in [surfice](https://www.nitrc.org/projects/surfice/).

 ### `results`
-contains results generated through the above code.
+The [results](results/) folder contains results generated through the above code.

 ## `transcriptomic analysis`
-contains the code and data used for the transcriptomic analysis, implemented using the [imagingtranscriptomics](https://pypi.org/project/imaging-transcriptomics/) package.
+[transcriptomic_analysis](transcriptomic_analysis) contains the code and data used for the transcriptomic analysis, implemented through the [imaging-transcriptomics](https://pypi.org/project/imaging-transcriptomics/) package.